 A few more tips to get the most out of your time in Tokyo

-✈ For all the essential tips to help plan your visit to Japan see our comprehensive and FREE Japan guide.
+✈ For all the essential tips to help plan your visit to Japan beyond Tokyo see our comprehensive and FREE Japan guide.

 ✈ Free WIFI isn’t widely available in Japan.
-For translation, directions, timetables and other information on the go personal WIFI is one of our essentials.
+For translation, directions, timetables and other information on the go a mobile connection or personal WIFI is now one of our essentials.
 We look at the options in our cheat sheet to staying connected in Japan.
-We use WIFI2Go from Australia (mention us for a discount) or airport collection in Japan.

-✈ You don’t need it if you are only visiting Tokyo but if you’re travelling distance by train the JR Passes can be a bargain.
+✈ The Japan rail pass isn’t needed if you will stay mostly within Tokyo but if you’re travelling longer distance by train the JR Passes can be a bargain.
 See if they suit your trip and check prices with our preferred supplier.

 ✈ Looking for a great place to stay in Tokyo?
-We use and trust Hotels Combined for their great selection, independent reviews and being able to easily compare the deals across the major suppliers.
+We use and trust Booking com for their great selection, independent reviews and their change and cancellation period that takes the stress out of plans changing.